kbroman/ProgrammingNotes/linux_refresh.md

 - tunnelbear
 - eduroam
 - globalprotect vpn
-- libreoffice
-- anaconda
 - julia
 - skype
-- rstudio (+ link to pandoc in /usr/local/bin)
-- chrome
-- okular
-- moneydance
 - java
 - Minecraft

+---

+No need

+- Conda was installed in `~/.anaconda3` so still there and working
+- pandoc was installed with conda